Cornerd/insight-journal/docs/prd.md

    * **Markdown Editor:** A suitable Markdown editor library will be integrated to support rich text/Markdown input for notes.
    * **Charting Library (Future):** For future data analysis features, `echarts`, `Recharts`, `Chart.js`, or `D3.js` are noted as potential charting libraries.
    * **Internationalization (Future):** `i18n` is noted for future multi-language support.
+   * **AI Provider Support:** The system will support multiple AI providers (OpenAI, Gemini, Ollama) with configurable switching and fallback mechanisms.
+   * **Content Change Detection:** Intelligent algorithms will detect significant content changes to determine when re-analysis is needed.
+   * **Debug and Monitoring:** Comprehensive logging and debug panels will be implemented for development and troubleshooting.

    ---